MiaLWGH/WiSTraining/README.md

 5. For Linux instance, there is a short cut to connect to it by using EC2 Instance Connect: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-tutorial.html#eic-tut1-task4

+   If you are facing a connection issue, please ensure that the security group allows SSH traffic from "13.239.158.0/29".

 6. Terminate your Linux instance.

 ### Step 4: Launch an EC2 instance from AWS Systems Manager